Explore

 Shearers Quarters Cottage

 Stay in the historic Shearers Quarters cottage, which was once the sleeping quarters of men who herded livestock through the region.
-The rustic self-contained cottage sleeps up to 10 people and offers creature comforts such as a gas fridge, oven and stovetop, as well as a bathroom with hot showers and flushing toilets.
+The rustic self-contained cottage sleeps up to 10 people and offers creature comforts such as a gas fridge, oven and stovetop, as well as a bathroom with hot showers and a flushing toilet.
 Bookings are essential.

-There is a limited supply of non-potable water for showering but you will need to supply your own drinking water.
+There is a limited supply of non-potable water for showering, but you will need to supply your own drinking water.
 Remember to bring everything else you need, including linen, pillows, cooking equipment and firewood for the adjacent outdoor fire pit.

 Shearers Quarters Camping Area